 Does Dog Pee Kill Grass?

 Nothing your pet does can stop you from loving them.
 That’s not to say they don’t irritate you at times, particularly when they harm your beautiful lawn.
 As dogs, it’s in their nature to roam your property confidently.
-You can teach them not to dig holes in your sod, but you can’t expect them not to urinate on your carefully cultivated grass.
+You can teach them not to dig holes in your sod, but you can’t expect them not to urinate on and later on, kill your carefully cultivated grass.

-Fortunately, you can have both a happy dog and a green, flourishing yard once you learn how to stop dog urine from killing grass.
+Fortunately, you can have both a happy dog and a green, flourishing yard once you learn how to stop dog pee from killing grass.

 For years, people believed that dog urine killing grass was due to its acidic nature.
 In fact, the real culprit is meat and other proteins.
 Dogs need to eat a great deal of protein to maintain their health.
 During the digestive process, the protein is broken down into nitrogen and released through your pet’s urine.
 The high nitrogen in dog urine burns the grass in the same way that too much fertilizer does.